-In the interest of time, we did not update our analysis to reflect the most recent ACS 5 year study because this was not released until December 2015.
-If Congress intends to revive the TEA alternatives used in the December Drafts, then the maps should be updated to reflect the most recent data available to enable it to make a more current assessment of the potential impact of the TEA definitions on future TEA projects in NYC, and on any other areas of potential concern.
+On December 3, 2015, ACS released its next 5 year study, for 2010-2014.
+In the interest of time, we did not update our analysis to reflect this more recent data.
+If Congress intends to revise the TEA alternatives used in the December Drafts, then the maps should be updated to reflect the most recent data available to enable it to make a more current assessment of the potential impact of the revised TEA definitions on future TEA projects in NYC.